vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 * 10 MEWs for the whole day

-### Reworked example for a tyical day with the complex limits
+### Reworked example for a typical day with the complex limits

 Here's a bit of a reworked example for a typical day.
 Let's say that in a day, I have these activities: